 The issue of proper benchmarking is sisyphean, a never ending conversation which reboots as technology and user requirements change.
 Every benchmark has an agenda of some sort; that is ok provided it does not take the reader for a fool.
 For these reasons, this section is a work-in-progress by design, which only discusses test cases for which the source code is fully available, which does not require any black-box, so as to allow you to verify and reproduce them fairly easily.

-Any comments and other contributions improving this section and/or EVL in general are welcome.
+Any comments and other contributions improving this section and/or EVL in general are welcome, please send them to the Xenomai mailing list.

 Since the real-time infrastructure has to deliver reliable response times to external events - as in strictly bounded - whatever the system may be running when they happen, we have to measure the latency between the ideal delivery date of such event, and the actual moment the application starts processing it.
 Then we may assess the jitter as the variation in latency.
 With Linux running on the hardware, reliable means that an upper bound to such latency can be determined, although we are using a non-formal, probabilistic method through countless hours of testing under a significant stress load.
 Although the outcome of such test is not by itself representative of the overall capability of a system to support real-time applications, such test going wrong would clearly be a showstopper.
 No doubt that every real-time infrastructure out there wants to shine on that one.
 To measure the response time to interrupts in different contexts, EVL provides the latmus utility.
 The following figure illustrates the potential delays which may exist between the moment an interrupt request is raised by a device, and the time a responder thread running in the application space can act upon it: